qihao067/SAGE/README.md

-# SAGE:Studying Adversarial Failures in Text-guided Generative Models
+# SAGE: `S`tudying `A`dversarial Failures in Text-guided `Ge`nerative Models

-Intriguing Properties of Text-guided Diffusion Models
+This Repo will include the code for paper: 'Intriguing Properties of Text-guided Diffusion Models'

+(We will release the code in August. :crossed_fingers: :crossed_fingers: :crossed_fingers: )